kubevela/kube-trigger/README.md

 ## TODO:

 - [x] Basic build infrastructure
+- [x] Complete a basic proof-of-concept sample
 - [ ] linters, GitHub Actions
 - [ ] Add tests.
 Currently no tests, this is terrible.
 - [ ] Organize code.
+It sucks now.
 Make it easier to read and put some comments in it.
 - [ ] Make it run as Addon, build component definition, and examples
 - [ ] Notification for more than one app: selector from compose of Namespace; Labels; Name
 - [ ] Refine README